Hilton eliminates lounge access benefit for elites at its newest brand

 Diamond members wishing to access Club Signia can do so for an additional cost, Hilton confirmed in a press statement to One Mile at a Time, which also specified the reason for the change, explaining that “Club Signia will offer a premium experience and amenities beyond those of our existing executive lounges.”

-The news comes as the first Signia property launches this week, as the Hilton Orlando Bonnett Creek hotel near Disney World rebranded itself as the Signia by Hilton Orlando Bonnet Creek on 12 July.
+This week’s news comes as the first Signia property launches next week, as the Hilton Orlando Bonnett Creek hotel near Disney World rebrands itself as the Signia by Hilton Orlando Bonnet Creek on July 12.

 “Large ballrooms and pre-function areas will feature smart design paired with the newest technologies to elevate today’s meetings,” the company said in a release announcing the brand.
 “As the modern meeting attendee is looking for spaces that inspire innovative thinking, the small to mid-size meeting rooms will feature unique design and technology that spark new ideas and optimize work and collaboration.”